WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

   only shareable data can be shared between threads.
 - thread-local globals on which language runtimes can build their thread-local storage.
 - instructions for sequentially consistent and release-acquire accesses to shared WasmGC data.
-- instructions for release-acquire accesses to shared memory.
 - managed waiter queues for an efficient futex-like wait/notify mechanism usable with WasmGC.
 - [component model] builtins for thread lifecycle management.